Coastal hazards: Policies

 The National Flood Insurance Program or NFIP was instituted in 1968 and offers homeowners in qualifying communities an opportunity to rebuild and recover after flooding events following the decision by insurance companies to discontinue providing flood insurance.
 This decision was made on behalf of the private insurers after continually high and widespread flood losses.
-The goals of this program are to not only better protect individuals from flood, but to reduce property losses, and reduce the total amount disbursed for flood loses by the government.
+The goals of this program are to not only better protect individuals from flood, but to reduce property losses, and reduce the total amount disbursed for flood losses by the government.
 Only communities which have adopted and implemented mitigation policies that are compliant with or exceed federal regulations.
 The regulatory policies reduce risk to life and property located within floodplains.
 The NFIP also comprehensively mapped domestic floodplains increasing public awareness of risk.
 The majority of structures were constructed after the mapping was completed and risk could be assessed.
 To reduce the cost to these owners, which constitute roughly 25% of the total policies the rates for insurance are subsidized.